EBZebra/docs/edge/source/guide/configreference.md

 ## Navigation
 ### BadLinkURI
-Navigates to the specified badlink uri when one of the following occurs:
+Specifies the ‘badlink’ URI file to be displayed when:

-* There is an error attempting to navigate to the page, e.g. the device has no network connection.
+1. An error occurs when attempting to navigate to a page (i.e. there's no network connection)
-* The timeout occurs when navigating to the page.
-You can adjust the value of the timeout using the NavTimeout setting.
+2. A page times out (according to the timeout interval set in NavTimeout)
-* The user presses the stop button.
+3. The user presses the stop button.

-The browser will automatically append the querystring value "badlink" containing the url of the page which could not be reached and "stop=true" if the page was loaded because the user pressed the stop button.
-The page specified in the badlink setting should be an offline file using the `file://` protocol, this way the browser can always access the file.
+The browser will automatically append the querystring value 'badlink' containing the URL of the page that could not be reached, and 'stop=true' if the page was loaded because the user pressed the stop button.
+The page specified in the badlink setting should be a device-resident file using the `file://` protocol so it’s accessible by the browser.

-There are some platform and engine exclusive issues you may encounter that are known issues.
-These include:

-* On Windows mobile devices when using IE engine, if device has no network connection, navigation timeout message may be displayed.
-* IE engine, CE5 & CE6 truncate the request variables when a navigation to badlink occurs so, badlink page will be navigated to, but the reason for the failure may not be displayed.
+**Known issues**: If the device has no network connection, a navigation timeout message may be displayed on Windows Mobile devices using the IE engine.
+On CE5 and CE6, the IE engine will truncate the request variables when a navigation to badlink occurs and the reason for the failure may not be displayed.

 **Possible Values**

-* File name and path stored locally on the device.
+* Fully qualified path and file name

 > Note: The operating systems of some devices have case sensitive file systems.
 Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.